jeffgerickson/algorithms/README.md

 * For an error in the book, please include the chapter, section, and page numbers.
 * For an error in the non-book lecture notes, please include the title and *the complete URL* of the note in question.
 (There are _lots_ of old revisions floating around the web, with inconsistent titling and numbering, so just the title or the file name may not be enough.)
 * For an error in **this** semester's homework, labs, exams, or solutions, please post on the course's Piazza site for extra credit, **not** here.
-* For an error in a *past* semester's homework, labs, exams, or solutions, please post here, but again with the *the complete URL* of the work in question.
+* For an error in a *past* semester's homework, labs, exams, or solutions, please post here, but again with *the complete URL* of the work in question.

 Please also feel free to submit feature requests and other feedback.